 The sooner after sex the pills are taken, the more effective they are at preventing pregnancy.
 Side effects may include temporary nausea, but otherwise, the risks associated with taking these combined emergency contraception are the same as those associated with daily birth control pills and are minimal.

 The one-pill, progestin-only formulation of EC, including Plan B One-Step and its generic versions My Way and Next Choice, are now available over-the-counter.
 This means you will be able to find them on-the-shelf in the family planning aisle at your local pharmacy or drugstore.
 Both brand name and generic progestin-only EC is 88 percent effective at preventing pregnancy if taken within 72 hours (as stated on the label) after sex and has fewer side-effects than daily combined hormonal birth control pills taken as EC.

 As you’ve mentioned in your question, you are currently taking a daily birth control pill.
 Is it difficult to remember to take it each day?
 Are you bothered by the side effects?
 Are you curious about other birth control options available?
 If you find yourself saying yes to any of these questions, it may be time to speak with your health care provider about another option long-term birth control method that is a better fit for you.
-If you are a Columbia student, you can make an appointment at Medical Services (Morningside) or at the Student Health Service (CUMC).
 For more information about what birth control options are available, check out the Planned Parenthood website.

 Can’t find information on the site about your health concern or issue?